jakemcc/jakemccrary.com/source/_posts/2015-03-24-advanced-leiningen-checkouts-configuring-what-ends-up-on-your-classpath.markdown

    #<classpath$checkout_deps_paths leiningen.core.classpath$checkout_deps_paths@6761b44b>>)
 ```

+We've ended up with the default values and the values we specified in
-This is a pretty easy change.
-To tell Leiningen to replace the value
+the project.clj.
+This isn't hard to fix.
+To tell Leiningen to replace
-you add the `^:replace` metadata to the value.
-Below is the same
+the value instead of merging you add the `^:replace` metadata to the
-project.clj as above _except_ it uses `^:replace`.
+value.
+Below is the same project.clj but with `^:replace` added.

 ``` clojure
 (defproject example "1.2.3-SNAPSHOT"